pymeasure/pymeasure/docs/tutorial/graphical.rst

 The fields for the filename and the directory can be disabled using the boolean keyword arguments :code:`filename_input` and :code:`directory_input`, respectively, in the :class:`~pymeasure.display.windows.managed_window.ManagedWindow` init.
-Note that when a either of these values is set to :code:`False`, the default :meth:`~pymeasure.display.windows.managed_window.ManagedWindowBase.queue` method of the :class:`~pymeasure.display.windows.managed_window.ManagedWindow` class will no longer work, and a new, custom, method needs to be implemented; a basic implementation is shown in the documentation of the :meth:`~pymeasure.display.windows.managed_window.ManagedWindowBase.queue` method.
+Note that when either of these values is set to :code:`False`, the default :meth:`~pymeasure.display.windows.managed_window.ManagedWindowBase.queue` method of the :class:`~pymeasure.display.windows.managed_window.ManagedWindow` class will no longer work, and a new, custom, method needs to be implemented; a basic implementation is shown in the documentation of the :meth:`~pymeasure.display.windows.managed_window.ManagedWindowBase.queue` method.

 Customising the plot options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~